doug-moen/openscad2/rfc/Objects.md

 ### `overlay` with a mixin
-The `overlay` operation described in the previous section is limited by the fact that the extension object cannot refer to fields in the base object.
+The `overlay` operation described in the previous section is limited by the fact that the extension object cannot access fields in the base object.
 This limitation is overcome by using a [mixin](#mixins) in place of an extension object:
 `base overlay mixin`.
 [Mixins are described here](#mixins).